fastify/fastify-jwt/README.md

 ### `onlyCookie`

-Setting this options to `true` will decode only yhe cookie jwt stored in the request.
-This is useful for refreshToken implementations where the user is set two tokens.
-One for the main authentication which has a shorter timeout and refresh token normally stored in the cookie which has a longer timeout.
-This allows you to check to make sure that the cookie token is still valid if it has a different expiring time than the main token.
+Setting this options to `true` will decode only the cookie in the request.
+This is useful for refreshToken implementations where the request typically has two tokens: token and refreshToken.
+The main authentication token usually has a shorter timeout and the refresh token normally stored in the cookie has a longer timeout.
+This allows you to check to make sure that the cookie token is still valid, as it could have a different expiring time than the main token.
+The payloads of the two different tokens could also be different.

 ```js
 const fastify = require('fastify')()